 What achievements have you made with lobbying since you started?

 In the nearly six years since Beautycounter began fighting for cosmetic reform, we have made significant impact in the personal care industry.
 At the state level, we have lent our business voice to efforts to pass consumer health-protective legislation in Oregon, Hawaii and California – and succeeded.
-These state laws have a ripple effect and over the past five years, the conversation has shifted in DC as cosmetic reform has become an issue of not ifbut when
+These state laws have a ripple effect and over the past five years, the conversation has shifted in DC as cosmetic reform has become an issue of not ifbut when.

 This past July, we held a Congressional briefing focused on examining the disparate impact of harmful ingredients in personal care products for women of color.
 I believe that lasting and meaningful change in our cosmetic laws can only come about when it is felt by everyone, regardless of their race, gender or socio-economic background.